How Network Telemetry Improves Network Reporting

-If you have a medical background or have had the misfortune to have spent time in a hospital, then the term telemetry may not be new to you.
-If this isn’t the case, then you may be wondering where the recent excitement about Network Telemetry comes from.
+If you have a medical background or have spent time in a hospital, then the term telemetry may not be new to you.
+If this isn’t the case, then you may be wondering where the term network telemetry comes from.

-Medical telemetry refers to the machines that patients are hooked up to when they are at risk and need to be continuously monitored.
-There are many variations which measure important biological metrics such as cardiac rhythms, blood pressure and SpO2 (blood oxygen level).
+Bear with us as we examine the meaning of medical telemetry first, as it can be helpful to understanding its use in networks.
+Medical telemetry refers to the machines that patients are hooked up to when they’re at risk and need to be continuously monitored.
+There are many variations which measure important biological metrics such as cardiac rhythms, blood pressure and blood oxygen level.

 Medical telemetry is an important part of critical care in any medical environment.
-It seems obvious that medical telemetry is useful but what properties make this the case?
-I suggest there are a few important properties:
+Here are a few important properties that make it useful:

 - Utility of each metric that measured